ioccc-src/mkiocccentry/jparse/json_util_README.md

 	[arg]		match argument(s)
 ```

-By default, matching is performed on how the value is represented in the JSON document.
+By default, matching is performed based on how the value is represented in the
+JSON document.

 Because of the complexity of trying to describe a complex JSON value on
 the command line, let alone the problem of describing complex value ranges,
 the `-t type` does **NOT** include complex JSON types.

-If no "_arg_" is given on the command line then any value may be
+If no "_arg_" is given on the command line then any value may be considered,
-considered, unless `-i` inverts the match in which case no value
-is to be considered.
+unless `-i` inverts the match in which case no value is to be considered.

 When **jval** looks for a match, it is done in the following general order:

-0. Check JSON tree level (-l default matches any level)
+0. Check JSON tree level (`-l` default matches any level).
-1. For all JSON nodes that previously matched, check node type (-t default matches simple types)
+1. For all JSON nodes that previously matched, check node type (`-t` default
+matches simple types).
-2. For all JSON nodes that previously matched, check for "_arg_" value match (no args match all values)
+2. For all JSON nodes that previously matched, check for "_arg_" value match (no
+args match all values).
-3. For all JSON nodes that previously matched, check for -n op=num and -S op=str matches (def: do not)
+3. For all JSON nodes that previously matched, check for `-n op=num` and `-S
+op=str` matches (def: do not).
 4. If `-i` invert all matches (def: do not)

 ### jval exit codes

-In addition to the [Common exit codes](#common-exit-codes),
+In addition to the [Common exit codes](#common-exit-codes), we recommend the
-we recommend the following exit codes for **jval**:
+following exit codes for **jval**:

 ```
     1	no matchs found
 ...
     3	invalid command line, invalid option, option missing argument, invalid number of args ...
-    6	-n op=num however num cannot be represetned as a numerical value
+    6	-n op=num: however num cannot be represetned as a numerical value
 ```

 Other exit codes probably should fall under the "_internal error_" category
 and should fall into the "_>= 10_" range.

-[JSON values](./json_README.md#json-value) are printed in order
+[JSON values](./json_README.md#json-value) are printed in order that they are
-that they are encoded in the JSON parse tree.
+encoded in the JSON parse tree.

 ### jval examples

 Level values are a guess made while looking at the output of `jparse -J 3`.
+The
-The actual level values depend on the actual JSON parse tree.
+actual level values depend on the actual JSON parse tree.

 #### jval example 0